|

 Hammerhead.
 These methods addressed problems in computation of

-molecular diversity and prediction of ADME properties (see papers
+molecular diversity and prediction of ADME properties (see papers from

-from 1998-2000).
-Our most recent work in computational drug
+1998-2000).
+Our most recent work in computational drug design (see the

-design (see the Surflex methodological papers from 2003 onward)
+Surflex methodological papers from 2003 onward) is focused on pushing

-is focused on pushing the frontiers of molecular docking and in
+the frontiers of molecular docking and in constructing ligand-based

-constructing ligand-based models of protein active sites in cases
+models of protein active sites in cases where protein structure is

-is unique, both with respect to scoring function and search
+unknown.
+The Surflex docking approach is unique, both with respect to

-widely available methods in terms of docking accuracy, and is
+with the best and most widely available methods in terms of docking

-screening experiments).
-We have recently made a substantial
+have recently made a substantial innovation to the multiple-instance

-data.
-Putative inactive molecules have been added to a set of
+include negative training data.
+Putative inactive molecules have been

-known active molecules in re-estimation of the scoring function
+added to a set of known active molecules in re-estimation of the

-been augmented, both in search strategy and in its objective
+has been augmented, both in search strategy and in its objective

 function, to support the construction of ligand-based models of

 protein activity.
-The models are competitive with the best
+The models are competitive with the best docking

-ligands, generalizing remarkably well even across different
+generalizing remarkably well even across different chemical

 Research within the lab has branched out to encompass larger